Exarkuniv/RetroPie-Extras-Nano/README.md

 # RetroPie-Extras-Nano
 RetroPie Extras install scripts for Jetson Nano

+they are working on getting Port Master to work on the Nano once that happened, i will delete this retpo as it will be worthless

 The following commands clone the repo to your Jetson Nano and then run install-scripts.sh to install the scripts in the master branch directly to the proper directories in the ARES-Setup/ folder.

 ```